wxy20850606/wxy20850606.github.io/content/posts/2025/11/slow-is-fast.md

 The more you subtract unnecessary thoughts, opinions, control, and comparisons, the clearer you see reality.

+In any system — the mind, the market, or nature — every observation contains both signal and noise.

+Observation = Signal + Noise

+Signal is the truth — the real pattern, the underlying trend.

+Noise is random variation — emotion, luck, short-term error.

+When you take one careful measurement, noise stays small.
+When you take many rushed or overlapping measurements, the noise doesn’t cancel out — it adds variance.

+The same is true for the mind.
-When your mind is quiet,
-you act less — but each action carries more precision and power.
+When your mind is quiet, you act less — but each action carries more precision and power.

 Charlie Munger called it “sit-on-your-ass investing” — the discipline to do nothing until the odds are clearly in your favor.
 It looks like stillness from the outside, but it’s actually patience in motion — clarity choosing timing over activity.

 You don’t need to search for great investments every day.
 True opportunities — the kind that change your trajectory —